MicrosoftDocs/dynamics365smb-docs/business-central/includes/report-5051-scenario-include.md

-Get an overview about your contact companies, including related interactions and to-dos.
+Get an overview of your contact companies, including related interactions and to-dos.